Hire the Assembly Hall

-The closest railway station to the Assembly Hall is Waverley Railway Station in the city centre, around 5 minutes walk away.
+The closest railway station is Waverley Railway Station, just a 5-minute walk from the hall.
 There is a rail service every 15 minutes to Glasgow and regular services to all other stations in Scotland and the UK.
-Waverley railway station is approximately 30 minutes by bus or taxi from the airport.
+Waverley railway station is approximately 30-40 minutes by bus or taxi from Edinburgh airport.

 Contact for more information

 For further information on the Assembly Hall please contact Catherine McIntosh on 0131 225 5722 or email your enquiry to firstname.lastname@example.org